This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

 Prolongation of the QT interval can lead to a life threatening ventricular arrhythmia known as torsades de pointes which can result in sudden cardiac death.

 The risk of torsades de pointes depends on patient factors and current medication.
 A safe drug in one patient may be potentially harmful in another.
 The risks and benefits must be determined on a case by case basis.

 In general, manufacturers advise that the use of two or more drugs that are associated with QT prolongation should be avoided.
 Increasing age, female sex, cardiac disease and some metabolic disorders (notably hypokalaemia) predispose to QT prolongation.
 Prescribers should also use caution when prescribing concurrent drugs that reduce serum potassium.

 Print versions of the BNF contain a table with a list of some drugs that prolong the QT interval within Appendix 1, Interactions.
-The BNF 76 (September 2018 – March 2019) lists the following examples of drugs which prolong the QT interval (note this list is not exhaustive, and not all drugs are included within the Devon Formularies):
+The BNF 80 (September 2020 – March 2021) lists the following examples of drugs which prolong the QT interval (note this list is not exhaustive, and not all drugs are included within the Devon Formulary):

 Further guidance can also be found on the Specialist Pharmacy Service website; a UKMi Medicines Q&A resource is available here.

 Individual drug interactions can also be checked using the online BNF, here.Last updated: 10-11-2020